danielkoster/argosd/README.md

 ## Installation
 See the [installation instructions](docs/installation.md) for a step-by-step guide to install this application.
-This adds a systemd service named "argosd" to your system and creates /var/log/argosd/ where logfiles are stored.
+This adds a systemd service named "argosd" to your system.
 You can start it manually with `systemctl start argosd`.

 ## Troubleshooting